nddbk/people-detecting/README.md

 ## Think

-This method is fast, but the accuracy is quite low.
+This method is simple and fast, of course, the accuracy is quite low.